 We provide a variety of services, the primary being psychotherapy (or “talk therapy”) for individuals, couples and families.
-In addition, we also offer educational and mindfulness consulting, as well as psychiatric support for our therapy clients.
-For more information about our services, please see our Methods page
+In addition, we also offer educational consultation, psychological testing and assessment, mindfulness consultation, and psychiatric support for our therapy clients.
+For more information about our multidisciplinary model, please see our Approach page.

 Our clients seek support for a wide variety of concerns, including:

 Acute and post-traumatic stress

 Transition/adjustments to divorce, the workplace and step-family issues